Urban park: United Kingdom

 There are around estimated 27,000 public parks in the UK, with around 2.6 billion visits to parks each year.
 Many parks are of cultural and historical interest, with 300 registered by Historic England as of national importance.
 Most public parks have been provided and run by local authorities over the past hundred and seventy years, but these authorities have no statutory duty to fund or maintain these public parks.
-In 2016 the Heritage Lottery Fund’s State of UK Public Parks reported that "92 per cent of park managers report their maintenance budgets have reduced in the past three years and 95 per cent expect their funding will continue to reduce".
+In 2016 the Heritage Lottery Fund's State of UK Public Parks reported that "92 per cent of park managers report their maintenance budgets have reduced in the past three years and 95 per cent expect their funding will continue to reduce".

 Uses

 Parks can be divided into active and passive recreation areas.
 Active recreation is that which has an urban character and requires intensive development.
 It often involves cooperative or team activity, including playgrounds, ball fields, swimming pools, gymnasiums, and skateparks.
 Active recreation such as team sports, due to the need to provide substantial space to congregate, typically involves intensive management, maintenance, and high costs.

 Passive recreation, also called "low-intensity recreation" is that which emphasizes the open-space aspect of a park and allows for the preservation of natural habitat.
-It usually involves a low level of development, such as rustic picnic areas, benches, and trails.
+It usually involves a low level of development, such as rustic picnic areas, benches, and walking trails.
 Passive recreation typically requires little management and can be provided at very low costs.
 Some open space managers provide nothing other than trails for physical activity in the form of walking, running, horse riding, mountain biking, snowshoeing, or cross-country skiing; or sedentary activity such as observing nature, bird watching, painting, photography, or picnicking.

 Limiting park or open space use to passive recreation over all or a portion of the park's area eliminates or reduces the burden of managing active recreation facilities and developed infrastructure.
 Many ski resorts combine active recreation facilities (ski lifts, gondolas, terrain parks, downhill runs, and lodges) with passive recreation facilities (cross-country ski trails).

 Many smaller neighborhood parks are receiving increased attention and valuation as significant community assets and places of refuge in heavily populated urban areas.
 Neighborhood groups around the world are joining together to support local parks that have suffered from urban decay and government neglect.